oemof/tespy/docs/source/tutorial.rst

     :backlinks: top

-How can I use PyTE?
+How can I use TESPy?
 --------------------

-To use PyTE you have to install PyTE.
+To use TESPy you have to install TESPy.
 The installation provides some examples for testing purposes.
 Once the examples work you are close to your first power plant simulation.

 Set up a plant
 ^^^^^^^^^^^^^^

-In order to simulate a plant you will have to create a pyte.network.
+In order to simulate a plant you will have to create a tespy.network.
 The network is the main container for the model.

 You need to specify a list of the fluids you need for the calculation in your plant.
 The whole list of available fluids can be found in the docs.
 If you want to work with fluid mixtures, for now, it is only possible to use ideal mixtures of real gases.
 Mixtures of liquids and gases or two liquids are not available.
 For more information on the fluid properties see the CoolProp documentation on `Pure and Pseudo-Pure fluid properties <http://www.coolprop.org/fluid_properties/PurePseudoPure.html>`_.
 Further it is possible to choose a unit system for mass flow, temperature and pressure.

 .. code-block:: python

-    import pyte as pp
+    import tespy as pp
     my_plant = pp.network(fluids=['air', 'water'], T='C', p='bar')

 Now you can start to create the components of the network.